Mean-Field Analysis of Latent Variable Process Models on Dynamically Evolving Graphs with Feedback Effects: Introduction

 \ind One relevant article introduced by Bayraktar and Wu \cite{BayWu21} studies a general continuous-time interacting particle system with state space $\Zmb$ on a dynamic, multi-colored graph which may co-evolve with its particles and which exhibits persistence, see also \cite{BAYRAKTAR_WU_2024,BayraktarChakrabortyWu2023} for related works.
-The authors in \cite{BayWu21} study law of large numbers, propagation of chaos and central limit theorem results given a variety of assumptions on the dynamics of the model.
+The authors in \cite{BayWu21} study law of large numbers, propagation of chaos and central limit theorem results given various assumptions on the dynamics of the model.
 The model we study is different, and in addition to the law of large numbers and propagation of chaos (albeit not central limit theorem), we include a graphon-level analysis of the limiting network.
-Furthermore, at a high level, \cite{BayWu21} takes a stochastic differential equation approach to the model, while our approach provides a stronger emphasis on the conditional structure of our model, which is an essential pathway for us also due to the fact that in our model individual agents have no global information.

-\ind There have been a number of other recent works examining interacting particle systems of large, co-evolving networks, though each takes a different perspective.
-In the earliest analytical work we are aware of, Basu and Sly examine phase transitions related to consensus for a variation of the voter model in which agents may break connections with other agents they disagree with \cite{BasSly17}.
-This work has been expanded upon in various ways by a variety of authors \cite{Aveetal25,Baletal24,Kraetal23}.
-Similar work was done for the evoSIR model, in which susceptible vertices may disconnect from infected vertices and instead connect to a randomly chosen vertex \cite{DurYao22}.
-In addition, a recent article by Maclaurin rigorously derives a mean-field limit for what they call local empirical measures for a co-evolving variant of the Hawkes process \cite{Mac24}.
+Furthermore, at a high level, \cite{BayWu21} takes a stochastic differential equation approach to the model, while our approach provides a stronger emphasis on the conditional structure of our model.
+Another artice of note by Crucianelli and Tangpi \cite{CruTan24} takes a different approach in their analysis of the convergence of interacting diffusions on (exogeneous) sparse $W$-random graphs to the limiting graphon particle system.
+Likewise, Coppini et al. \cite{CopCrePha25} examine the mean-field dynamics of a system of interacting diffusions with an exogenous sequence of dense graphs and for which agents only have local information.
+This introduces many of the same challenges we faced while establishing uniform integrability of our sampled process.
+Both articles use Fubini extensions to address some significant measurability problems that arise in the continuous time setting.
+This allows them to ``sample" an $N$ particle system from the infinite-dimensional limiting system and establish quantitative bounds on the distance between the $N$ particle interacting diffusion and the $N$ particle system sampled from the limiting graphon SDE.
+This differs from our sampling method as we sample from both the $N$ particle system and the limiting mean-field process.
+There have been other recent works examining specific examples of interacting particle systems on large, co-evolving networks on discrete state spaces, including the voter model \cite{BasSly17,Aveetal25,Baletal24,Kraetal23}, the evoSIR model \cite{DurYao22} and the Hawkes process \cite{Mac24}.

 \ind Let us next present in greater detail the model we study.
 Consider a model for which at each time $t \in \N_0$, we model $n$ agents holding latent opinions represented by the set of vectors $\{Z^n_i(t)\}_{i=1}^n \subset \R^d$.
 Interactions between agents at time $t$ are encoded by a dynamic (undirected) network with adjacency matrix $A^n(t) \defeq (A^n_{ij}(t))_{i,j=1}^n$.
 At time $t+1$, agent $i$ updates their opinion by considering a convex combination of their own opinion and the average opinion of their neighbors at time $t$, then perturbing that opinion with i.i.d. additive noise $\{\xi_i(t)\}_{i\in \N,t\in\N_0}$: